 At Sussex we’re proud to be located on the edge of a National Park.
 The University has a history of protecting and enhancing our green spaces and trees.

 Our plans have been designed to complement the Sussex downland character of the landscape and to sit comfortably alongside the listed academic buildings that Sir Basil Spence designed when the University was first established in the 1960s.

 Since 1961 we have added to the trees.
 In 2012 we planted new woodland, which includes 2,500 mixed trees, to celebrate both the University’s 50th anniversary and the Queen’s Diamond Jubilee.

-We will continue to add new green spaces – including a new 'Great Court' on the east side of the campus and new public square in the north of the campus – echoing Fulton Square (Library Square), around which the core, original Spence buildings are set.
+We will continue to add new green spaces – including a new public square in the north of the campus – echoing Fulton Court (more commonly know as Library Square), around which the core, original Spence buildings are set.